pixelknitter/ByrdApp/README.md

 ## Personal Notes

 * Found an issue with my user persistence that I wasn't able to debug in time for turn in.
+When I use the sign out button, it causes the bug to present itself.